 - If for any reason something harmful happens to your home while the project is underway, the only guarantee of payment or correction is if your hired roofing contractor has general liability insurance.
 This avoids any out-of-pocket expense or personal home insurance claims.
 Workman’s Compensation insurance is also a legal requirement in California and protects the worker in the event they get hurt on your property.
 This is another layer of protection to avoid being liable for any injuries.
 Only a licensed roofer will be and keep you protected.

 In effort to keep this short and sweet, we will end the tips here.
 Though not all-inclusive, this list should provide a foundation for what to look for and give you confidence that you’re making a more educated decision.
 At the end of the day, great working relationships, a beautiful/watertight roof, and warranties intact are all one could hope for.
 If you have any roofing related questions, we are happy to be an educational resource for you.
-You can reach us at the contact form below.
+You can reach our commercial and residential roofing services in Santa Cruz, CA, at the contact form below.
 At Shelton Roofing “we’ve got you covered!”